Triple Chocolate Brownies

 Instructions

 - Preheat the oven to 350F degrees.
-Line a 9x13 inch (22x33 cm) baking pan with parchment paper, or aluminum foil lightly grease.
+Line an 8×8 inch (20×20 cm) baking pan with parchment paper or aluminum foil so that there's an overhang around the edges.

 - Chop the chocolate into small pieces.